sarahmcole/hist3814o_module2/faillog_module2.md

   + Workaround attempt: I tried to make a git repository on my machine to then push to the remote on github.
 It didn't work; I think because I hadn't initialized a repo on my machine, so there were no tracked changes (such as the addition of a file) to "push."
 So, I created a new directory called `hist3814o_module2` and initialized it.
 Then I cd'd into the folder containing module2exercise2_commands.md and tried to move the .md file into /hist3814o_module2/ with this command:
 `mv module2exercise2_commands.md hist3814o_module2`
 I wound up renaming the file to hist3814o_module2!
 So I changed the name back, made an updated commands history, downloaded both and uploaded them to github through my browser.
 Follow the epic saga on the updated commands history.
-+ I downloaded the 1880s wget -r -np  -w 2 --limit-rate=20k -nd -A .txt http://collections.banq.qc.ca:8008/jrn03/equity/src/
++ I tried this command:`wget -r -np  -w 2 --limit-rate=20k -nd -A .txt http://collections.banq.qc.ca:8008/jrn03/equity/src/`
   + FAIL: I DID EXACTLY WHAT DR GRAHAM SAID NOT TO DO AND STARTED DOWNLOADING ALL OF IT... but nothing downloaded, because the .html files it tried to download first were rejected by my command.
 Phew.
-+ I used the command wget -r --no-parent -w 2 --limit-rate=20k -nd -A .txt http://collections.banq.qc.ca:8008/jrn03/equity/src/189*/, changing the year 10 times.
++ I used the command `wget -r --no-parent -w 2 --limit-rate=20k -nd -A .txt http://collections.banq.qc.ca:8008/jrn03/equity/src/189*/`, changing the year 10 times to download all issues from the 1890s.
 + lost my internet connection again and was unable to export my history this time. sigh.

 ## EXERCISE 3: TEI